chef/automate/components/automate-chef-io/content/docs/applications-dashboard.md

 The Chef Automate *Applications* dashboard allows you to organize and display your applications data from Chef Habitat in an intuitive way.
 Chef Automate organizes data from the application and environment tags provided by the Chef Habitat supervisor.
-Under the Chef Automate *Applications* dashboard, the _Service Groups_ display lets you quickly understand the status of your Chef Habitat services, even when scaling out to large numbers of services.
+Under the Chef Automate *Applications* dashboard, the _Service Groups_ display lets you understand the status of your Chef Habitat services, even when scaling out to large numbers of services.

 ## Prerequisites

-The Chef Automate EAS applications feature introduces several concepts from Chef Habitat, which are introduced in [Glossary]({{< relref "eas.md#Glossary" >}}).
+The Chef Automate EAS applications feature introduces concepts from Chef Habitat, as introduced in the [Glossary]({{< relref "eas.md#Glossary" >}}).

 See [Setting up the Applications Dashboard]({{< relref "applications-setup.md" >}}) for instructions on configuring Chef Automate and Chef Habitat to work together.

 ## Service Groups

 Service groups are Habitat services, which Chef Automate orders by package identifiers and configurations.
-The *Applications* dashboard _Service Groups_ display gives you a top-level view of your Chef Habitat services groups and lets you drill down into the status of individual instances to underderstand the health and contentents of any individual instance of a service.
+The *Applications* dashboard _Service Groups_ display gives you a top-level view of your Chef Habitat services groups and lets you drill down into the status of individual instances to understand the health and contentents of any individual instance of a service.
 The default _Service Groups_ view shows only the services that are available.
 The right sidebar provides detailed reporting for each individual service.